Rello/analytics/README.md

-Connect data from different sources in one place.
+Connect data from different sources in one place.<br>
-Use flexible Panoramas and reports with seamless Nextcloud integration.
+Use flexible Panoramas and reports with seamless Nextcloud integration.<br>
 Visualize and share anything, from financial analysis to IoT logs.

 <p align="center">